-With its extended temperature range, the DS1922E is well suited to monitor processes that require temperatures well above the boiling point of water, such as pasteurization of food items.
-Note that the initial sealing level of the DS1922E achieves the equivalent of IP56.
-Aging and use conditions can degrade the integrity of the seal over time, so for applications with significant exposure to liquids, sprays, or other similar environments, it is recommended to place the DS1922E in the DS9107 iButton capsule.
-The DS9107 provides a watertight enclosure that has been rated to IP68 (refer to Application Note 4126: Understanding the IP (Ingress Protection) Ratings of iButton Data Loggers and Capsules).
-Software for setup and data retrieval through the 1-Wire interface is available for free download from the iButton device website (www.ibutton.com).
-This software also includes drivers for the serial and USB port of a PC and routines to access the general-purpose memory for storing application- or equipment-specific data files.
+The DS1923 is an ideal device to monitor for extended periods of time the temperature and humidity of any object it is attached to or shipped with, such as fresh produce, medical drugs and supplies, and for use in refrigerators and freezers, as well as for logging climatic data during the transport of sensitive objects and critical processes such as curing.
+A 1.27mm diameter hole in the lid of the device allows for air to reach the humidity sensor.
+The rest of the electronics inside the DS1923 is sealed so that it is not exposed to ambient humidity.
+Note that the initial sealing level of the DS1923 achieves the equivalent of IP56.
+Aging and use conditions can degrade the integrity of the seal over time, so for applications with significant exposure to liquids, sprays, or other similar environments, it is recommended to place the HygrochronTM under a shield to protect it (refer to Application Note 4126: Understanding the IP (Ingress Protection) Ratings of iButton Data Loggers and Capsule).
+The hydrophobic filter may not protect the DS1923 from destruction in the event of full submersion in liquid.
+Software for setup and data retrieval through the 1-Wire interface is available for free download from the iButton website (www.ibutton.com).